CentaurusInfra/fornax/docs/fornax_test/830_release_testplan.md

 ```
 Verify that the deployment specified in the mission content is gone in each edge cluster.

-**Test Case 12: Deploy workload to an edge cluster with specific name**
+**Test Case 12: Deploy workload to an edge cluster with a specific name**

 Step 1. update tests/edgecluster/data/missions/deployment-to-given-clusters.yaml to change the value of spec/placement/cluster/Name to be the name of cluster C.